iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 All activities in IATI version 2.01 or above will be included.
 94% of files currently published on the IATI Registry use version 2.01 or above.
 Limiting processing to these files will reduce the cost of maintenance of the software going forward, and is likely to exclude a very small amount of out of date or poor-quality data.

 We will not subject the data to any validation processes.
 That is, we will use both valid and invalid data.
 Where data quality issues arise, these will generally be raised with the relevant publisher, rather than attempting to implement technical workarounds.

-We have discussed various ways to limit the total filesize, including limiting the number of columns that are output and grouping transactions into quarters[^1].
-Depending on needs, and based on consultation with the IATI Secretariat, these approaches may be extended to include:

-* only selecting transactions after a particular date;
-* only including activities from publishers which are updated at least every quarter[^2].

-Any such approaches would be applied systematically and according to a clear methodology.

 2.3 Extract relevant data
 -------------------------